KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when the execution time of a regular expression pattern-matching method exceeds its time-out interval.

-    [System.Text.RegularExpressions.RegexMatchTimeoutException]::New("the execution time of a regular expression pattern-matching method exceeds its time-out interval.")
+    throw [System.Text.RegularExpressions.RegexMatchTimeoutException]::New("the execution time of a regular expression pattern-matching method exceeds its time-out interval.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.Text.RegularExpressions.RegexMatchTimeoutException.aspx)